top of page

 Synopsis [The King of Kings]

-Mary Magdalene, an upper class prostitute, discovers that Judas, one of her regular clients, has taken up with a miracle worker and goes to find him on her zebra chariot.
-When she finds Judas, he reveals that he hopes to become powerful when Jesus ascends to the throne, but when Jesus finds her, he casts the 7 deadly sins out of her.
+When Mary Magdalene, an upper class prostitute, discovers that Judas, one of her regular clients, has taken up with a miracle worker, she goes to find him on her zebra chariot.
+Judas explains to Mary that he hopes to become powerful when Jesus ascends to the throne.
+When Jesus encounters Mary, however, he casts the 7 deadly sins out of her.
 We follow Jesus as he befriends children and performs miracles like the raising of Lazarus.
-He eventually enters Jerusalem and casts out the money changers but rejects the attempts of Judas (and Satan) to make him an earthly king.
+He eventually enters Jerusalem and casts out the money changers.
+When Judas (and Satan) attempt to make him an earthly king, however, Jesus makes it clear that his kingdom is not of this world.
 Frustrated and also threatened by the priests, Judas decides to hand Jesus over.
-After the Last Supper (which Judas secretly doesn’t eat), Jesus is taken in Gethsemane, Judas dies by suicide out of guilt, Caiaphas bribes the crowd to condemn Jesus, and he’s crucified, which causes cataclysm.
-When Jesus is resurrected, the film changes from black and white to color, and his commissions the disciples.
+After the Last Supper (which Judas secretly doesn’t eat), Jesus is taken in Gethsemane.
+Consumed with guilt, Judas dies by suicide.
+Caiaphas bribes the crowd to condemn Jesus.
+The crucifixion of Jesus results in a massive cataclysm.
+When Jesus is resurrected, the film changes from black and white to color, and he commissions the disciples.

 Synopsis [The Passion of the Christ]

-Jesus, praying, is tempted by Satan in Gethsemane, but triumphantly rebukes him and crushes a serpent’s head.
-Judas leads guards to capture him and he is taken.
-The Virgin Mary, Mary Magdalene, Peter, and John go to see the trial, during which Jesus is convicted for affirming that he is the Son of God, Peter denies Jesus three times, and Judas is driven to suicide by guilt and demons.
-Jesus is brought to Pilate, who, because of his wife’s dream, tries to avoid the problem by sending him to Herod, offering to free to free him for Passover, and finally by scourging him severely.
-Nevertheless Caiaphas convinces the crowd to call for his crucifixion.
-Jesus’ Via Dolorosa is depicted with excruciating detail – the Mary’s trying to comfort him and a fearful Simon of Cyrene getting conscripted to help him when he’s barely able to even stand.
-Jesus is crucified in the view of his mother, he forgives the thief on the cross an the crowd, and dies, leading to the earthquake and Satan’s defeat.
+Jesus, praying, is tempted by Satan in Gethsemane.
+Jesus ultimately rebukes Satan and literally crushes the head of a serpent.
+Judas leads guards to capture Jesus.
+The Virgin Mary, Mary Magdalene, Peter, and John go to see the trial.
+Jesus is convicted for affirming that he is the Son of God.
+Meanwhile, Peter denies Jesus three times and Judas is driven to suicide by guilt and by demonic tormentors in the form of children.
+Pilate's wife has a disturbing dream about Jesus and so Pilate tries to avoid making a judgment by sending Jesus to Herod, offering to free to free him for Passover, and finally by scourging him severely.
+Nevertheless Caiaphas convinces the crowd to call for Jesus to be crucified.
+Jesus’ Via Dolorosa is depicted with excruciating detail.
+Mary Magdalene and the Virgin Mary try to comfort him along the way and a fearful Simon of Cyrene gets conscripted to help carry the cross because Jesus is barely able to stand.
+Jesus is crucified in the view of his mother.
+On the cross, he forgives the thief crucified beside him as well as the crowd that is mocking him.
+Eventually Jesus dies, leading to the earthquake.
+Satan cries out in defeat.
 Three days later we see Jesus risen from the dead.

 Major Influences

-Our world is uncomfortable with the idea that Jesus saved us not merely by teaching us good principles but even more importantly by vicariously suffering God’s wrath, and so it’s unsurprising that many were disturbed by how much attention the film gave to the brutality of Jesus’ passion...
+Our world is uncomfortable with the idea that we are saved not simply by listening to Jesus' teaching but even more importantly by trusting in his suffering on our behalf.
+It’s not surprising that many were disturbed by how much attention the film gave to the brutality of Jesus’ last moments...

 Theological Tradition